Running of the Bulls Pamplona

 To get a good view of the Pamplona Bull Run at street level, you need to stake out a place by the outer barrier at least 90 minutes before the start; otherwise, locals rent out their balconies (20-30 euros a day).
 Within the bullring, the open terrace is free except at weekends, when it's 5 euros; a tier or upper tier costs 4 euros (5 at weekends).
 Firecrackers are set off when the bulls are freed into the streets and once they have been led into their pens in the bullring.

 The Fiesta, or Sanfermines, which dates back to medieval times, opens with music and fireworks at noon on 6 July and closes at midnight on 14 July with a candlelit rendition of Pobre de Mí ('Poor Me').
 In-between are a variety of traditional events honouring St Fermin, a funfair, and general revelry involving lots of sangria - at night the town becomes one big party.
-The first day is the best: an effigy of the saint is carried through the streets, accompanied by huge puppets, plus dancers and street entertainers.
+The first day is widely considered the best: an effigy of the saint is carried through the streets, accompanied by grand puppets, dancers and street entertainers.